Two of you

 Kitchen

-Induction range, French press, Nespresso.
+Electric range and oven, French press, AeroPress, drip coffee machine.
 Pick up halibut at Cowichan Bay on the way in; the fishmonger closes at five.

 Cedar grove behind the cottage on a quiet afternoon